Service APIs

 Explore Mode

-Discover general points of interest in an area without a specific query
+Discover general places in an area without a specific query

 Place Search is part of Search plan.
 Subscribe to use this feature.